craftcms/docs/docs/5.x/system/project-config.md

 Project Config is always active, but you may need to adjust your workflow to get the most out of it.

-Use of Project Config often involves disabling the <config5:allowAdminChanges> option in all but development environments, which makes the **Settings** section of the control panel inaccessible—even for admin users.
+Use of Project Config often involves disabling the <config5:allowAdminChanges> option in all but development environments, which puts the **Settings** section of the control panel in read-only mode—even for admin users.
 This guarantees settings are only changed under circumstances where their effects can be tested alongside any relevant templates or code.

 Suppose you are asked to add a new entry type to an existing section.
 The process is probably pretty familiar: make some updates via the control panel, adjust templates and styles, then push your code.
 But how does the new entry type definition actually make it to the live site?